 He is a graduate of the University of Colorado Boulder, and has pursued post-graduate studies at New York University.

-The artist lives and works in Maine.
+The artist lives and works in Massachusetts.

 The best way to stay informed via our periodic event announcements.